harmonylang/harmonylang.github.io/docs-src/textbook/monitors.md

 lock was successfully acquired and `False` if the lock was not available.

-Write a new version of the GPU allocator in using Mesa condition variables.
+**18.3** Write a new version of the GPU allocator in Exercise 16.7 using Mesa condition variables.
 In this version, a thread is allowed to allocate a set of GPUs and release a set of GPUs that it has allocated.
 Method `gpuAllocSet(n)` should block until $n$ GPUs are available, but it